A Guide to the Reading Workshop: Middle School Grades

 Note: Fast Food Nation: the Dark Side of the All-American Meal by Eric Schlosser is recommended as a read-aloud text for this unit.
 This text is now available as part of a bundle with this unit.

-Coming Soon: Nonfiction Book Clubs Shelves (available in both on level and below benchmark collections).
-Preorder now!
+Now Available: Nonfiction Book Clubs Shelves (available in both on level and below benchmark collections).
+Order Now!